wnallen/wnallen/README.md

-## Hi there 👋 I'm Warren Allen
+## Hi there 👋

 **Lawyer (but not yours) • New York City**

 I’m an in-house counsel and legal technologist working at the intersection of law, technology, and organizational risk.
 I lead the global legal function for an enterprise software company, overseeing privacy, AI governance, M&A, and third-party risk management.
-I hold a CIPP/E, navigate complex cross-border transactions, and obsess over where tech and law are going.

-Important to call out that nothing here is legal advice, always validate with your own counsel.
+Important to call out that nothing here is legal advice, and you always need to validate with your own counsel.

 ---